Healthcare SPACs: An Industry on the Rise

 A SPAC usually has two years from the time of its IPO to find an acquisition.
 Once the SPAC finds a company to acquire and both parties agree to the deal, the acquired company becomes publicly traded on the stock market as a result.

 The SPAC IPO trend became popular in 2020 and has continued into 2021.
 According to Renaissance Capital, 248 SPACs went public in 2020.
-As of March 4, 216 SPACs had already gone public in 2021.
+Moreover, there were 613 SPAC IPOs.
 But we’re going to focus on a specific industry: healthcare SPACs.

 Healthcare SPACs: The Industry

-The healthcare industry got a recent boost due to the COVID-19 pandemic.
+The healthcare industry got a major boost due to the COVID-19 pandemic.
 From quarantines to emergency-rushed vaccines, the pandemic brought many changes.
 And some healthcare companies have benefited from the new trends.

 Recently, I got the opportunity to speak with CEO Joseph Hernandez of healthcare SPAC Blue Water Acquisition (Nasdaq: BLUWU).
 Hernandez has more than 25 years in the healthcare industry with education in biology, epidemiology and molecular genetics, just to name a few.
 When I asked him what long-term opportunities he saw in the healthcare industry, the first thing he said was, “Telemedicine – that’s here to stay.”

 Telemedicine is when a doctor and patient communicate online.
 They can use video calling to evaluate, diagnose and treat certain issues.
 When people needed to stay home to quarantine, they still had access to medical care.
 Medical practices across the globe adopted the procedure.
 It creates accessible care for everyone, regardless of ability, illness or age.